Bubble-Protocol/bubble-sdk/README.md

 ## How Does Bubble Protocol Work?

-Bubble Protocol adds an access control layer to off-chain storage.
-Application developers can custom design smart contracts to govern access to content for specific users, specifying fine-grained permissions akin to POSIX-style permission bits.
-Enforcement of these permissions is carried out by the off-chain storage service, which is chosen by the user or developer.
+Bubble Protocol adds on-chain access control to any off-chain storage system.
+By integrating our Guardian software, any storage system can become a host for web3 applications.
+DApp developers can custom design smart contracts to govern access to content for specific users, specifying fine-grained permissions akin to POSIX-style permission bits.
+Identification of users is via their public key and enforcement of the permissions is carried out by the off-chain storage service, which is chosen by the user or developer.

 Custom smart contracts are simple to develop and need only implement a single method.
 Once a contract is deployed, the off-chain content can be saved on any bubble-compatible storage system that supports the user's preferred blockchain.
 See [Access Control Contracts](./packages/client#access-control-contracts) in the Client Library for more information.